 Completed with original stain-glass windows and pine floors, this hotel brings together the past and present with a trendy lobby coffee shop by esteemed Intelligentsia coffee, a garden courtyard with a seasonal restaurant, and plenty of events space.
 The High Line Hotel’s 60 rooms exude sophistication with intimate views of the surrounding neighborhood (including the High Line itself) and hark back to a bygone era with decorative fireplaces, pinewood floors, and locally sourced furniture.

 A uniquely historic setting, the High Line Hotel is perfect for a quiet, laid-back experience of New York City.

 A posh turn of the century icon – The Knickerbocker Hotel keeps true to its glitzy past and produces oodles of glam and wow factor.

-While the lobby is purposely small and rather claustrophobic, the rooms are wide, spacious and beautifully appointed with a completely bespoke fit out.
-Its location on Times Square is envious with most of its 350 rooms having prime views.
-The highlight however of any stay is the Knickerbocker Hotel St. Cloud rooftop bar- occupying the whole top floor.
+While the lobby is purposely small and slightly claustrophobic, the rooms are wide, spacious, and beautifully appointed with a completely bespoke fit-out.
+Its location on Times Square is envious, with most of its 350 rooms having prime views.
+The highlight, however, of any stay is the Knickerbocker Hotel St. Cloud rooftop bar- occupying the whole top floor.

 The tallest stand-alone hotel in NYC – and with 562 rooms, The London NYC brings a hint of British upper-class and London chic design to midtown Manhattan.

-While the standard suites here represent some of the most affordable luxury rooms in the city, the higher floors and premium room categories offer the money-shot views of Central Park, decadent tubs, living areas and more popular with longer stays.
+While the standard suites here represent some of the most affordable luxury rooms in the city, the higher floors and premium room categories offer the money-shot views of Central Park, decadent tubs, living areas, and more popular with extended stays.

 The crown jewel – a two-story penthouse – is available for those who really want to go all out, and frequently appears in film and television as well as playing host to extravagant cocktail parties.